George Douglas of Longniddry

-George Douglas of Longniddry (floruit 1580-1610) was a Scottish landowner and courtier.
+George Douglas of Longniddry (floruit 1580 – 1610) was a Scottish landowner and courtier.

 Family background

 He was the son of Francis Douglas of Borg and Elizabeth Fairlie.
 His father's tutor was John Knox, and he joined Knox in St Andrews Castle in 1547.

 The lands of this branch of the Douglas family were at Longniddry in East Lothian.
-Hugh Douglas of Longniddry, his uncle, became a supporter of pro-English policy during the war of the Rough Wooing.
+Hugh or Huw Douglas of Longniddry, his uncle, became a supporter of pro-English policy during the war of the Rough Wooing.
 When the English army came to Longniddry before the battle of Pinkie in September 1547, the Duke of Somerset heard that Hugh's pregnant wife was in the house.
 He ordered her to be protected from looters, although William Patten said some of the soldiers from the north of England ignored the order.
 In November 1547 Hugh Douglas wrote to the Duke of Somerset offering support.
 When Somerset captured Hailes Castle in February 1548 he made Hugh Douglas its keeper.
 Their castle at Longniddry was probably demolished on the orders of the governor, Regent Arran.
 In August 1548 Hugh Douglas was reconciled with Arran, and Arran slighted Hailes by removing the yetts so the English could not garrison the place.

 In 1564 Lord Seton and William Maitland of Lethington disputed the affairs of Francis Douglas of Longniddry.
 Seton hurt Longniddry.
 The Earl of Morton sided with Lethington and the Laird of Longniddry.
 Francis's kinsman, George Douglas, was involved in the murder of David Rizzio in March 1566.